-As part of the political agreements of 28 February 2023 on the distribution of the research reserve in 2023, DFF has been given the task, among other things, of allocating funds for thematic research.
+As part of the political agreement of 28 February 2023 on the distribution of the research reserve in 2023, DFF has been given the task of allocating funds for thematic research.

-The present call concerns the funds, which DFF will allocate in 2023, within the politically determined area "Strengthened clinical and independent research" as described in: "Agreement on independent research, health, and children and youth between the Danish Government (the Social Democrats, the Liberal Party, and the Moderates), the Green Left, the Denmark Democrats, the Conservative Party, the Red-Green Alliance, the Social Liberal Party, the Danish People's Party, and the Alternative."
+The present call concerns the funds, which DFF will allocate in 2023, within the politically determined area as described in: "Agreement on independent research, health, and children and youth between the Danish Government (the Social Democrats, the Liberal Party, and the Moderates), the Green Left, the Denmark Democrats, the Conservative Party, the Red-Green Alliance, the Social Liberal Party, the Danish People's Party, and the Alternative."